anantnipunge/code-editor/README.md

 # CodeSpex - Compile and Execute code in 10+ languages
-see here:
+## See here:
 https://anantnipunge.github.io/code-editor/

 ![image](https://user-images.githubusercontent.com/82041920/190481586-3378d0a1-6173-4e57-85f9-2808a72e6831.png)

-⚡️ A code editor that compiles and runs your code on the web.
+####⚡️ A code editor that compiles and runs your code on the web.

 ## Features:
-- Compile and execute code in 10+ programming languages.
+- It can Compile your code on a web app in 10+ programming languages.
+- Users can select their preferred programming language.
+- Users can see either Success or failure ,Memory used and Time required for execution.
+- Users can add the custom input for their code & then .
+- JudgeO API call makes which gives desired output.
 - Switch themes from a list of available themes.
-- user can see time and memory required for the execution of their code.